batmanlab/ICML-2023-Route-interpret-repeat/README.md

 ## Objective

-In this paper, we aim to blur the dichotomy of explaining a Blackbox post-hoc and building inherently interpretable by design models.
+In this paper, we blur the dichotomy of explaining a Blackbox post-hoc and building inherently interpretable by design models.
 Beginning with a Blackbox, we iteratively *carve out* a mixture of interpretable experts (MoIE) and a * residual network*.
 Each interpretable model specializes in a subset of samples and explains them using First Order Logic (FOL).
 We route the remaining samples through a flexible residual.
 We repeat the method on the residual network